Accounting (ACTG)

 ACTG 420, IT AUDITING, 4 Credits

 Explores key information systems issues such as planning, acquisition, delivery, and monitoring from a risk and control perspective.
-Students learn to use IT audit standards, guidelines, and frameworks and build data analysis tool skills.
+Covers the use of IT audit standards, guidelines, and frameworks and build data analysis tool skills.

 ACTG 424, TAXATION I, 4 Credits

 Covers concepts related to business taxation and focuses primarily on 1) basic income tax law as it relates to businesses, 2) the role of income taxes in decision making processes, and 3) basic income tax research.
-In addition, the course is intended to assist students in preparation to become a professional, and thus contains components designed to aid in the development of technical, analytical, problem-solving and communication skills.
+Intended to assist students in preparation to become a professional, and thus contains components designed to aid in the development of technical, analytical, problem-solving and communication skills.

 ACTG 425, ADVANCED TAXATION, 4 Credits

-Examination of the federal tax system as it applies to corporations, partnerships, and estates and trusts.
-Emphasis is placed on understanding tax planning for business owners and refining the ability to research tax issues.
+Examines federal tax system as it applies to corporations, partnerships, and estates and trusts.
+Emphasizes on understanding tax planning for business owners and refining the ability to research tax issues.

 ACTG 427, ASSURANCE AND ATTESTATION SERVICES, 4 Credits